akka/akka/akka-docs/rst/scala/io.rst

   connectionActor !
 Register(listener)

 Upon registration, the connection actor will watch the listener actor provided in the ``listener`` parameter.
-If the listener stops, the connection is closed, and all resources allocated for the connection released.
+If the listener stops, the connection is closed, and all resources allocated for the connection are released.
 During the connection lifetime the listener will receive various event notifications in the same way as in the outbound connection case.